indersingh17188/Soft_Engg_lab2/README.md

 2.2.2 On passing parameters using pointers
 Same question as before, but will now use pointers.
-Explain the differences with the previous question.
+Explain the differences with the previous question.

 2.3 Multiple returned values